sayakpaul/deploy-hf-tf-vision-models/hf_vision_model_tfserving_gke/HOW-TO-BUILD-TFServing.md

     --copt=-Wno-error=maybe-uninitialized \
     tensorflow_serving/...
 ```
   - The previous step will build a `tensorflow/serving:nightly-devel` Docker image on your local machine.
-This is a your platform specific CPU optimized TensorFlow/Core Docker image, and it is going to be the base image of the TF Serving.
+This is your platform-specific CPU-optimized TensorFlow/Core Docker image, and it is going to be the base image of the TF Serving.

 5. Go inside the folder where the Dockerfile is.
 ```